 The parent/guardian needs to ensure a note explaining the reason for the absence is received in the school's office within 72 hours (3 days) of the student' return to school.
-Parents will be able to send an email to crossoaksnotes@dentonisd.org.
-Remember that providing a note does not guarantee that an absence will be excused.
-Our school secretary, Mrs. Bohren, will contact families if the absence cannot be excused.

 Failure to provide a note will result in the absence being recorded as unverified.
-If a student is at school at 9:30 a.m., the child is considered present for ADA purposes only.
+If a student is at school at 10:00 a.m., the child is considered present for ADA purposes only.